 Initially, because it is was a new material, we had many hesitations regarding its durability.
 Potential clients would ask me, “but its made from a sari, how can we walk on it?”.
 It was quite a challenge to convince them – but they were eventually convinced.
 They were wowed by the concept and started opening up to it.

-Keep up with her carpet inspo and eclectic designs through her Instagram!
+Keep up with her carpet inspo through her Instagram!

 - A Chat With Ashwin Chikerur – an Urban Sketcher and a Designer from Pune - October 31, 2019